Overview and Appearance

 Because it requires a large amount of space to breed, this fish does not generally reproduce well in the home aquarium.
 They have, however, been known to breed in much larger public aquariums.
 Therefore, breeding may be achieved in a much larger aquarium with a great deal of vertical space, which is crucial in order for the male to perform his unique flashing dance.

-Although actual breeding may not take place, keeping a male with a group of females does encouraging bright colors in the male and will often lead to the flashing behavior that leads up to mating.
+Although actual breeding may not take place, keeping a male with a group of females does encourage bright colors in the male and will often lead to the flashing behavior that leads up to mating.

 This wrasse species is known as a hardy fish, and they’re not prone to any particular diseases or conditions.
 However, it is important to always choose fish from a reputable source and to avoid buying any fish that seem to have an illness or injury.

-It’s also crucial that the fish are acclimated to the aquarium carefully so as to avoid any stress, which could lead to a compromised immune system.
+It’s also crucial that the fish are acclimated to the aquarium carefully to avoid any stress, which could lead to a compromised immune system.
 Drip acclimation, lasting for about an hour, is often the safest and most effective way to acclimate these wrasses.

 To acclimate a fish this way, place the fish in a container and slowly drip water from the main aquarium into the container.
 After about an hour, the water parameters in the container should be close to those in the main aquarium.
 The fish can then be netted and transferred to the main aquarium.